 Let's start with the fact that each of the houses looks like the owner said, "Hey, you have 3 million dollars here, put me in a small and modest, but elegant hut."
 I checked, that's what the prices of houses are there, which are relatively small: 200 to 400 square meters.
 Due to the limited space, there is no such thing as a fence.
 Each property is completely open, and passing a sidewalk, we feel as if we were walking through someone's garden.
 We avoid big steak grills and garden tables.
 There is also no invention like curtains or blinds, but it does not bother anyone.
 I feel a bit like in Sims, where as an invisible creation I could, without arousing suspicions, look at the everyday life of others.
 Yes, Naples is a voyeur paradise.
 The sidewalk is opened so close to the porches that each of the people passed there welcomes us as if we were neighbors.
 This is not the worst, of course.

-Have you ever watched the Griswolds, or more precisely: National Lampoon's Christmas Vacation?
+Have you ever watched Griswolds, or more precisely: National Lampoon's Christmas Vacation?
 Do you remember Clark tuning his home?
 It was nothing.
-Believe me, the Royal Garden of Light in Wilanów is not enough luminous to stand there.
-Naples looks like a festive arms race for people whose budget is completely unlimited.
-Everything is moving, everything is shining, music is playing everywhere, everything is winking, Santa's everywhere, and two days earlier there was a parade of glowing boats.
+Believe me, the Royal Garden of Light in Wilanów is not enough shining to stand there.
+Naples looks like a holiday arms race for people whose budget is completely unlimited.
+Everything moves, everything glows, music plays everywhere, everything blinks, Santas is everywhere, and two days earlier there was a parade of glowing boats.
 Well, I forgot to mention that each of the houses has its own private yacht dock.

 x.
 See the best in life Christmas decorations